Evan Engram: Professional career

+Pre-draft

 Engram received an invitation to the Senior Bowl and practiced well during the week.
 He helped the South defeat the North 16–15 and made one catch for ten yards.
 He attended the NFL Scouting Combine and completed all the required combine drills.
 On April 3, 2017, he participated in Ole Miss's pro day and chose to only perform positional drills and stand on his combine performance.
 NFL draft experts and analysts projected him to be a first or second round pick in the draft.
 He was ranked the second best tight end in the draft by Sports Illustrated and was ranked the third best tight end prospect by ESPN, NFLDraftScout.com, Mike Mayock, and Bucky Brooks.

 New York Giants

+2017

-The New York Giants selected Engram in the first round (23rd overall) of the 2017 NFL Draft.
+The New York Giants selected Engram in the first round (23rd overall) of the 2017 NFL draft.
 He was the second tight end to be selected in the draft, after O. J. Howard was selected 19th overall by the Tampa Bay Buccaneers.
 Engram was selected to upgrade a Giants tight end core that only had three touchdown receptions the previous year.
-On June 15, 2017, the Giants signed Engram to a four-year, $10.71 million contract that includes a signing bonus of $5.93 million and is fully guaranteed.
+On June 15, 2017, the Giants signed Engram to a four-year, $10.71 million contract that included a signing bonus of $5.93 million and was fully guaranteed.